 - Immune reactions including a lupus-like syndrome.
 Symptoms include shortness of breath, joint pain, or a rash on the cheeks or arms that worsens with sun exposure.

-Call your doctor right away if you develop any of the above side effects or symptoms.
+Call your healthcare provider right away if you have any serious side effects listed above.

-The most common side effects in people taking Cimzia are:
+The most common side effects of Cimzia include:

 - upper respiratory infections (flu, cold)

 Tell your healthcare provider about any side effect that bothers you or does not go away.